- 1 Top 5 Best Bench Vise Reviews

 #1 Yost Tools Vises – Top PickWHY WE LIKE IT: Yost Tools offers the best features across the board, from jaw size and strength to overall usability.
 Each vise includes both pipe grips and a large anvil surface.

-Yost Tools Vises range from a jaw width of 4.5” up to 8,” meaning that you can select a specific size based on the thickness of the materials you will be working.
+Yost Tools Vises range starting from a jaw width of 4.5” x jaw opening of 4” x throat depth of 2.62”, up to those with jaw width of 8,” meaning that you can select a specific size based on the thickness of the materials you will be working.
 All Yost Tools Vises included an integrated pipe grip that can work with piping as small as 1/8th-inch, so you don’t need to worry about damaging your pipes in a flat vise.
 When you do choose to use the Vise jaws for flatter materials, they won’t be going anywhere with Yost Tools offering a range of clamp forces from 3,150 lbs up to 7,650 lbs – an outstanding range that can keep some of the heaviest materials in place.
+The heavy duty vise features a 360 degree swivel base rotation that locks, with a high-strength steel bar and a 30, 000 psi ductile iron body.

 #2 IRWIN Woodworking Vise – Honorable MentionWHY WE LIKE IT: IRWIN offers an easy-to-install clamp-on vise that can be conveniently moved between work areas with ease, while also providing integrated pipe clamps and an anvil horn.

 The IRWIN Woodworking vise is perfect for those who need a vise they can move without concern; forget about bolting this unit down, you can use its clamp-design to attached it to any table surface up to 2” thick.
 Being small doesn’t mean it isn’t feature-packed, as the vise also features integrated pipe grips and a little anvil-shaped horn.
+Its integrated pipe jaws keep the workpiece steady.
 The anvil might be a bit small for most jobs, as well as the 3” jaw, but we found it suitable for light woodworking needs.

-It is important to note that the clamp-design of this vise does indeed make it portable, but it also makes it slightly less stable on surfaces.
+It is important to note that the clamp-design of this IRWIN Tools 3” Bench Vice does indeed make it portable, but it also makes it slightly less stable on surfaces.
 While other vises bolt onto tables with up to four bolts, this solution uses a single metal clamp.
 As such, we would avoid this offering for any heavy-duty projects, but rather recommend it as a tool for any handyperson’s work bag, along with your other best tools.

 #3 Wilton Bench Vise – Largest WorksurfaceWHY WE LIKE IT: Wilton delivers with an anvil work surface that is large enough to hammer out a variety of projects, while still providing a solid steel vise, which makes it one of the most durable on our list.